mduncan2020/swashswagger/README.md

 # swashswagger
-.NET Web Api with Swagger docs from Swashbucke
+.NET Web Api with Swagger docs from Swashbuckle